vespene-io/_old_vespene/docs/source/access.rst

 Service Logins are sets of usernames and passwords that can be used to access source control repositories.

-The system will not share the passwords used, but they are made available to multiple users.
+The system will not share the passwords used, but Service Logins are made available to multiple users.

 For source control systems that also work with SSH keys, like git, these can also be ignored in favor of :ref:`ssh`.

-At this time, Service Logins are *only* used during git checkouts and Subversion requires a publically accessible repo.
+At this time, Service Logins are *only* used during git checkouts and Subversion currently requires a publicly accessible repo.
 Updates to these behaviors are welcome contributions.

 These passwords are not yet marked by a particular service, for instance they can't be used for cloud API logins or something like that.
 This could also be implemented in the future.